Math in computer games

 The explanation for realistic steering gives an insight into how they use math to get the desired effect:

-One day I hope to get time to write some tutorials on the maths behind the Flash games and activities on Interactive Mathematics that I wrote.
+One day I hope to get time to write some tutorials on the maths behind the math applets and activities on Interactive Mathematics that I wrote.

 Leave a comment